 Get Heisenberg on The Case

-To bring some order to this chaos, Werner Heisenberg came up with the Uncertainty Principle.
+To bring some order to this chaos, Werner Heisenberg came up with the Uncertainty Principle:

-So quantum behaviour is a big hot mess.
+So the quantum world is a big hot mess.

-But what about Schrodinger's cat?
-I'm getting to that, but first this story gets weirder.
+But what about Schrodinger's Cat?
+I'm getting to that—but first this story gets weirder.

-Einstein referred to it as "spooky action at a distance" to stress the silliness of it all.
+Even though it was his own theory, Einstein referred to it as "spooky action at a distance" to stress the woo-woo of it all.

 But he was wrong.

 After Einstein's death, quantum theory was proven experimentally by John Stewart Bell.
-Its absurd conclusions and implications are very much real.
+Its absurd conclusions and implications are all very much real.

+Somehow, entangled particles communicate at 99.99% of the speed of light.
 How can we get to grips with this absurd carry-on?

-The Copenhagen Interpretation
+1. The Copenhagen Interpretation

-I like to think the moon is there, even if I am not looking at it.
+"I like to think the moon is there, even if I am not looking at it."
 Albert Einstein

-The Many Worlds Interpretation
+2. The Many-Worlds Interpretation

-Proposed by Hugh Everett, the Many Worlds Interpretation claims the complete opposite of Copenhagen.
-Here, every possible outcome of every possible event already exists in an infinite number of alternate universes.
+The Many-Worlds Interpretation says that every possible outcome of every possible event exists in an infinite number of parallel universes.

 Amid the quantum hullabaloo of the 1930s, Erwin Schrodinger came up with a thought experiment to illustrate the problem with quantum uncertainty.

-That may sound like a convoluted set-up, but being a man of scientific rigour, Schrodinger's idea was to create a set of circumstances in which the cat has a completely random and unknowable chance of being dead or alive.
+That may sound like a convoluted set-up.
+But being a man of scientific rigour, Schrodinger's idea was to create a set of circumstances in which the cat has a completely random and unknowable chance of being dead or alive.

 That's the spirit.

-Schrodinger thought so too.
-He insisted that it was impossible for a living organism as large as a cat to be both dead and alive in the same universe.
+Harking to classical physics, he said it was impossible for a complex organism as large as a cat to be both dead and alive at the same time.
+He took a non-quantum object, stuck it in a controlled setting, and called up quantum law.

-Except he was Austrian so he would really have said, "Das ist Kuhscheiße".
+Except he was Austrian, so he would have said, "Das ist Kuhscheiße".

-Unfortunately for Schrodinger, experimental data continue to show that quantum superposition does actually exist, rendering the whole cat scenario moot.
+Unfortunately for Schrodinger, experimental data continue to show that quantum superposition does actually exist, rendering the whole cat scenario rather moot.